Rep. David Valadao of Hanford one of 10 Republicans to vote for Trump's impeachment

 Based on the facts before me, I have to go with my gut and vote my conscience.
 I voted to impeach President Trump.
 His inciting rhetoric was un-American, abhorrent, and absolutely an impeachable offense.
 It’s time to put country over politics.— Rep. David Valadao (@RepDavidValadao) January 13, 2021

-Every Democrat voted to impeach, while every other Republican member of California's House deligation voted against impeachment.
+Every Democrat voted to impeach, while every other Republican member of California's House delegation voted against impeachment.

 Voted No on Impeachment: